 The evolution of materials used to address dental concerns has greatly improved the treatment options and results for patients.
 Modern ceramic and resin materials can be used to successfully place a filling that looks like your natural tooth and provides a durable solution for preventing future decay.

-Dr. Robinson can replace old, dark or leaking dental fillings with a white composite resin filling or a porcelain inlay or onlay for an instant smile makeover that will also improve your oral health.
+Dr. Cook can replace old, dark or leaking dental fillings with a white composite resin filling or a porcelain inlay or onlay for an instant smile makeover that will also improve your oral health.

 Dental Fillings What to Expect